WMDA/ASD_structure/README.md

 	- lh_thickness.dat
 	- rh_thickness.dat

-## Enviornment
+## Environment

-The scripts in this repo get the eniormental variables from a .env (not included in the repo).
+The scripts in this repo get the environment variables from a .env (not included in the repo).
 Create a .env file with the following set up:

 ```
 data=<path to data folder>
 ```

-to allow for scripts to be ran correctly.
+to allow for scripts to be run correctly.